piyushkandoriya/RISC-V-based-MYTH/README.md

 https://github.com/TL-X-org/TL-V_Projects"

 # Acknowledgement
-I would like to express my special thanks of gratitude to `[Mr. kunal ghosh](https://github.com/kunalg123)` (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and `[Mr. Steve Hoover](https://github.com/stevehoover)`  (Founder, Redwood EDA) for their guidence and temendous presenting this workshop on RISC-V based MYTH.
+I would like to express my special thanks of gratitude to [Mr. kunal ghosh](https://github.com/kunalg123) (co.-founder of VLSIsystem design (VSD) corp.pvt.ltd.) and [Mr. Steve Hoover](https://github.com/stevehoover)  (Founder, Redwood EDA) for their guidence and temendous presenting this workshop on RISC-V based MYTH.
 The Workshop was excellent and well designed.
 This workshop taught me a lot of new things about the RISC-V architecture and its digital level disign, TL verilog, Mackerchip platform and many more.

 # Inquiries
-Contect me on a `[linkedin](https://www.linkedin.com/in/piyush-kandoriya-b96675248)https://www.linkedin.com/in/piyush-kandoriya-b96675248`
+Contact me on a [linkedin](https://www.linkedin.com/in/piyush-kandoriya-b96675248)